tomhiskey/tom-personal-site-jekyll/about.md

 – *360 feedback from a colleague, May 2020*

-I'm a lead product designer – I try to join the dots between problems and outcomes, openly and collaboratively.
+I'm an in-house lead product designer and manager.
+As a designer I join the dots between problems and outcomes, openly and collaboratively.
 As a manager, I love helping others to be the best they can be.

 ### Get to know me...